nats-io/nats.ws/README.md

 ## Installation

->** :warning: NATS.ws is a preview** you can get the current development version by:
+>** :warning: NATS.ws is a release candidate** you can get the current candidate by:

 ```bash
 npm install nats.ws